nokotamustang/OpenGL_and_Vulkan_3D/README.md

 _An open exploration of modern 3D rendering in ModernGL and OpenGL - Dr. Charles Mallah._

-`👀 Join my discord for discussions on OpenGL and game development.` <https://discord.gg/Bkhpm8QQ>

 The sections in this readme are divided into demo areas like this:

 - Python 3.12.10, ModernGL, and Pygame